MandarGogate/av-challenge-website/avsec2/challenge-data/data-spec.md

 ## Evaluation dataset

-The evaluation for the 2nd edition of the challenge set can be downloaded from [this](https://data.cstr.ed.ac.uk/cogmhear/protected/avsec2_evalset.tar) link.
+The evaluation dataset for the 2nd edition of the challenge can be downloaded from [this](https://data.cstr.ed.ac.uk/cogmhear/protected/avsec2_evalset.tar) link.

 To download it, use the credentials you received after registering for the challenge.